-Paul Harris: A lot, I was on medication to withdraw from alcohol, then meds to keep the cravings at bay, I was being breathalysed on occasions and plenty of blood tests to make sure I wasn’t drinking in any way.
+Paul Harris: A lot, I was on medication to withdraw from alcohol, then meds to keep the cravings at bay.
+I was breathalysed on occasions and plenty of blood tests to make sure I wasn’t drinking any way.
 I also did one to one therapy sessions, CBT etc…

 Ovus Medical: Would you recommend rehab to drug/alcohol users?

 Ovus Medical: How difficult was it to quit?